sergeicu/e2/research-computing.md

 - Open Filezilla and type the following in the top bar: `HOST: sftp://e2.tch.harvard.edu Username: <username> Password: <password> Port: 22`
 - Swap `sftp://e2.tch.harvard.edu` with `sftp://<your_crl_machine>` if you want to connect to the CRL filesystem instead
 ![Filezilla-screenshot](https://github.com/sergeicu/e2/blob/main/assets/filezilla-screenshot.png?raw=true)
-- [tip] use an arror drop-down next to Quickconnect button to access previously logged devices
+- [tip] use an 'arrow' next to 'Quickconnect' button to access previously logged devices
 - [tip] Click 'View/Remote Directory Tree' for tree-view of the remote machine.
 - [tip] Right click on remote file and click 'View/Edit' to view file on your computer (it will be stored in temporary folder only)
 - [tip] Right click on remote file and click 'Download' to download the file to your currently opened local folder